shinnn/vscode-alex/README.md

 ## Usage

-Enable alex-linter in the VS Code [settings](https://code.visualstudio.com/docs/getstarted/settings).
+The extension should be enabled by default, you can verify this in the VS Code [settings](https://code.visualstudio.com/docs/getstarted/settings).

-Then this extension automatically checks plain text files.
+It automatically checks plain text, markdown, tex or other text based files.
+The extension offers quick-fixes to easily replace words with suggestions from `alex`.

+If you encounter any issues, feel free to open a ticket on [github](https://github.com/tlahmann/vscode-alex/issues).

 ### Extension Settings